ska-telescope/tango-example/README.md

 All tests created for the present project can run in simulated mode or in a real environment except for the ones marked as ``post_deployment``.

-``make test-deployment`` runs all the application test procedures defined in the folder ``tests`` in a new pod in the k8s deployment.
+``make k8s-test`` runs all the application test procedures defined in the folder ``tests`` in a new pod in the k8s deployment.
 This target copies the tests folder into a new pod and execute the test with the option ``--true-context`` allowing the execution to happen against the real application.
 On success it copies the resulting output and test artefacts out of the container and into the folder ``charts/build`` directory, ready for inclusion in the CI server's downloadable artefacts.

 ``make python-test`` runs the application test procedures (except the ones marked as ``post_deployment``) defined in the folder `tests` without starting a new pod.
 The result will be found in the ``build``.